danielhp02/Breakout/README.md

 | Cyan     | 1      |

 ## Lives
 You lose a life when the ball falls past the bottom of the screen.
 The lives are in the form of extra balls.
 When you lose a life, you use one of the extra balls as a replacement for the one you just lost.
 Your current ball will appear as green/orange/red in the life display and will disappear once lost.
 The colour is dependent on how many balls you have left.
+All extra balls/lives will be grey.